Home

 Dr. Elizabeth Morton is a planning educator and consultant, based in Washington, DC.

 Dr. Morton has long been actively involved in urban planning and revitalization issues in her community.
 From 2017-2022 she was an appointed member of the Arlington County Planning Commission and has also served on the Arlington Public Art Committee and the Arlington Cultural Facilities Task Force.
 From 2010-2016 she was an appointed member of the Fairfax County Revitalization Advisory Group, a member of the McLean Pedestrian Task Force, and a board member of the McLean Revitalization Corporation, serving as President from 2012-2015.
+She served on the Executive Board of the American Planning Association’s Urban Design and Preservation Division from 2015-2022.

 She has served as a review panelist for DESIGNArlington and the US EPA National Award for Smart Growth Excellence and has previously been appointed to the Oakland (CA) Strategic Plan Task Force, the California Governor’s Preservation Task Force Incentives Committee, the Oakland Percent for Art Advisory Committee, and the Somerville (MA) Arts Council.